Skip to Main Content

 • two-year embargo

 Limitations of Embargoes: Public access to a dissertation/thesis is a condition of the degree.
 Embargoed dissertations and theses are not completely invisible or inaccessible.
+The library may provide limited access to Graduate Center program faculty, program Executive Officers, and Graduate Center administrators at our discretion.

 • Print copies: Print copies (if applicable) of embargoed works are available in the Graduate Center Library.
 (Note: The library stopped collecting print dissertations in 2016.)